suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 generic software, configuration data, and machine learning models.

-Flash memory on microcontrollers is a type of non-volatile memory that erases data in units called blocks, pages or sectors and re-writes data at the byte level (often 4-bytes) or larger units.
+Flash memory on microcontrollers is a type of non-volatile memory that erases data in units called blocks, pages, or sectors and re-writes data at the byte level (often 4-bytes) or larger units.
 Flash memory is furthermore segmented into different memory regions, which store the bootloader, different versions of firmware images (in so-called slots),